Skip to Main Content

 Alongside interpreting the p value for significance, you will also need to interpret the strength and direction of the relationship.
 To do this you would use a correlation strength table.
 We have an example of this in the PDF below, however we recommend using a table from a text book (check either your reading list or the book recommendations we have on our site).

-The relationship between the length of a porcupine and its number of spines was compared.
+The relationship between the length of a porcupine and its number of spines was examined.
 A Spearman's 'Rho' Correlation indicated that there was a significant and strong positive relationship, ρ = .69, p < .001, N = 31.